cailus/Facebook-Group-posts-and-comments-remover/README.md

-# Facebook Group Post Remover Bookmarklet
+# Facebook Group Post Remover

-This bookmarklet is designed to help you remove comments and posts from groups in your Facebook activity log in an automated fashion.
+This Python script is designed to help you remove comments and posts from groups in your Facebook activity log in an automated fashion.

+## Prerequisites

+- Python 3.x installed
+- Install `pyautogui` library by running the following command:
+    ```
+    pip install pyautogui
+    ```

+## Files

+1. `main.py`: The main script that performs the mouse movements and clicks.
+2. `checkCoordinate.py`: A script to help you find the coordinates of the two buttons you need to click.

 ## How to use

 1. Go to Facebook and navigate to **Settings & Privacy**.
 2. Click on **Activity Log**.
-3. Select the **Group** filter from the left sidebar.
+3. Select the **Group posts and comments** filter from the left sidebar.
 4. Locate the following buttons on the page: the "Action options" button (3-dot button) and the "Delete" menu item.
-5. Right-click on the "Action options" button, then click **Inspect** to open the browser's developer tools.
-The corresponding HTML element should be highlighted.
-6. Right-click on the highlighted element and choose **Copy** > **Copy selector (JS)**.
-7. Replace the `button1` value in the `bookmarklet.js` code with the copied selector.
-8. Repeat steps 5-7 for the "Delete" menu item, updating the `button2` value.
-9. Open the browser console (right-click anywhere on the page, click **Inspect**, and then click on the **Console** tab).
-10. Copy the entire modified code from `bookmarklet.js` and paste it into the console.
-11. Press **Enter** to start the process.
+5. Run the `checkCoordinate.py` script to see the mouse coordinates in real-time:
+    ```
+    python checkCoordinate.py
+    ```
+6. Move your mouse over the "Action options" button and note down the coordinates (x and y).
+7. Move your mouse over the "Delete" menu item and note down the coordinates (x and y).
+8. Run the `main.py` script:
+    ```
+    python main.py
+    ```
+9. When prompted, enter the coordinates for both buttons and the number of iterations (number of times you want the script to perform the clicks).

-The bookmarklet will automatically click on the necessary buttons to remove comments and posts from groups in your activity log.
-It will continue to do so indefinitely until you stop it or close the browser.
+10. The script will automatically move the mouse and click on the necessary buttons to remove comments and posts from groups in your activity log, based on the number of iterations you provided.

 ## Troubleshooting

-If the script doesn't work, it's possible that the paths for the buttons have changed.
-You'll need to update the button selectors in the `bookmarklet.js` file following the same steps mentioned in the "How to use" section.
+If the script doesn't work as expected, make sure you have the correct coordinates for the two buttons.
+You can use the `checkCoordinate.py` script to double-check the coordinates.

 ## Notes

-This bookmarklet is not affiliated with or endorsed by Facebook.
+This script is not affiliated with or endorsed by Facebook.
 Use it at your own risk.
 The code is provided "as is" with no guarantees or warranties.
-Always double-check the button selectors before running the script, as changes to Facebook's layout or code may affect its functionality.
+Always double-check the button coordinates before running the script, as changes to Facebook's layout or code may affect its functionality.